The Best Shows to Stream on Apple TV+ Now

 Servant

 This psychological horror series, produced by M. Night Shyamalan, follows a wealthy couple, Dorothy and Sean undergoing transitory object therapy after suffering the tragic loss of their 13-week-old child, Jericho.
 They hire a nanny, Leanne shortly after Jericho’s passing to take care of the extremely lifelike baby doll that Dorothy has come to believe is Jericho.
 Sean swiftly becomes suspicious of the devoutly religious Leanne, who has no qualms about treating the baby doll as Jericho.
 Lauren Ambrose, Toby Kebbell, Nell Tiger Free and Rupert Grint star in this dark and twisted series.
-You can watch the first two seasons of Servant now -- and stream the upcoming third season when it premieres on AppleTV+ on Jan.
-21.
+The third season of Servant is now streaming.

 Watch Now